-The solution of course is to be open and allow the energy of the experience in.
+The solution is to be open and allow in the energy of the experience.
 Then you are in the true reality of the experience.
-Hopefully you find some others there as well.
+Hopefully, you find some others there as well.
 If not, you can invite them to the party.